replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 ![Adding the application metadata manifest](../assets/adding-application-manifest.png)

-Let's start with just the name and log fro the application.
+Let's start with just the name and log for the application.
 This will make sure that they're both available to the Admin Console for the appliance installation experience.